The Shapley Value of Classifiers in Ensemble Games: Model valuation with the Shapley value of ensemble games

-} \end{theorem} \begin{proof} The probability $P(|\overline{\Delta \Phi}^+_M-\mathbb{E}[\overline{\Delta \Phi}^+_M]|\geq \varepsilon )$ in Theorem \ref{thm:main_bound} equals to the level of significance for the confidence interval $\mathbb{E}[\overline{\Delta \Phi_M}^+]\pm \varepsilon$.
-Which means that Inequality \eqref{eq:alpha} holds for the significance level $\alpha$. { } Solving inequality \eqref{eq:alpha} for $n$ yields the cardinality of the dataset (number of correctly classified data points) required for obtaining the confidence interval described in Theorem \ref{thm:confidence}. \end{proof} The inequality presented in Theorem \ref{thm:confidence} has two important consequences regarding the bound: \begin{enumerate} \item Larger ensembles require less data in order to give confident estimates of the Shapley value for individual models. \item The dataset size requirement is sublinear in terms of confidence level and quadratic in the precision of the Shapley value approximation. \end{enumerate}
+Solving inequality \eqref{eq:alpha} for $n$ yields the cardinality of the dataset (number of correctly classified data points) required for obtaining the confidence interval described in Theorem \ref{thm:confidence}. \end{proof}

+The inequality presented in Theorem \ref{thm:confidence} has two important consequences regarding the bound: \begin{enumerate} \item Larger ensembles require less data in order to give confident estimates of the Shapley value for individual models. \item The dataset size requirement is sublinear in terms of confidence level and quadratic in the precision of the Shapley value approximation. \end{enumerate}